Updated May 15, 2023

 This really depends.
 If you don't need the money anytime soon, then a CD will generally offer a better rate.
 And it'll also ensure that you won't accidentally spend that money.

-If you're not sure when you'll need the money, a savings account gives you more flexibility to withdraw.
-Of course, the more you have to deposit, the more interest you'll earn.
+If you're not sure when you'll need the money, a high-yield savings account gives you more flexibility to withdraw.
+And if you only have a small amount to start with, a savings account will let you keep depositing money.

 • Are you taxed on CDs?